Jsquar3d/laughing-bassoon/README.txt

 Program will make a dot file in the same directory as itself named .njsme the dot file in vital for program to run correctly so dont delete it.
+After install you can run node or npm in the terminal.

 nodejsME is intended for 64bit debian based linux distros only.